Experimental support for server-side data processing in Shiny apps. Use

 method in the JavaScript API for updating the table data. (#278)Reactable.downloadDataCSV()

-in the JavaScript API now supports an additional options
+in the JavaScript API now supports an additional options argument to change the field or decimal separator,

 include specific columns, and exclude column headers. (#239, #293)Reactable.getDataCSV()